 Christmas trees harbor other potential dangers.
 Do you add anything to the water to keep the tree fresh, such as aspirin or fertilizer?
 Even if you didn’t, the tree water can contain pine resin, preservatives, and fire retardants.
 To your cat, a tree stand filled with water is nice big water bowl that you filled just for her, but a sip of the water could be toxic.

 There are two choices when it comes to Christmas trees: keep the cat away from the tree when you’re not home to supervise, or keep the tree away from the cat.
 This usually involves locking one or the other behind closed doors.

 The Second Day of Christmas – The Artificial Christmas Tree

 You’re “out of the woods,” so to speak, if you use an artificial tree, right?
 Wrong.
-Unfortunately, most artificial trees are made in China using PVC, a kind of plastic, and lead, which is used to stabilize the PVC.
+Unfortunately, most artificial trees are made in China using PVC, a kind of plastic, plus lead, which is used to stabilize the PVC.
 The lead breaks down into poisonous lead dust over time, which is released into the air.